muri11as/ANDROID-SMS/README.md

 				scp root@192.168.1.4:/data/data/com.android.providers.telephony/databases/mmssms.db path/to/ANDROID-SMS/
 				Enter password: (Default is set to admin)

-		5. Now you should have the messageExtract.py script, the mmssms.db file, and the app_parts folder all in the same place.
+			 **Now you should have the messageExtract.py script, the mmssms.db file, and the app_parts folder all in the same place.**

+		5. Run messageExtract.py
+			Usage: python path/to/ANDROID-SMS/messageExtract.py path/to/ANDROID-SMS
 ========================================================================================================================
 **FUTURE EXPLORATIONS**